cp6/streamable-download/README.md

 # streamable download

-A PHP class to download streamable video
+A PHP class to download streamable videos from URL

 ## Usage